Pete Cote

-Warren Peter Cote (August 30, 1902 – October 17, 1987) was a pinch-hitter in Major League Baseball who appeared in two games for the New York Giants.
+Warren Peter Cote (August 30, 1902 – October 17, 1987) was an American pinch-hitter in Major League Baseball who appeared in two games for the New York Giants.
 A native of Cambridge, Massachusetts, he batted and threw right-handed.

 Cote had one at-bat without a hit and also appeared as a pinch-runner.

 Cote died in Middleton, Massachusetts, at age 85.